moh-C/3DoF-RoboticArm-IK-NN/README.md

 So Huber delta can be pushes as low as 0.01 for better results

+### Multiloss results

 Next Steps:
 1. Gradient Clipping
 2. Exponential loss
 3. Architecture change
+4. Have a proper test dataset for the 6DoF system